luisflarota/Ultimate-Pit-Limit---Pseudoflow/README.md

 * **Precedences Pattern**:
     - The proper project just have 2 features for precedences:
-        * *1 - 5 pattern:* which means that if you want to mine a block below the surface, you need to extract 5 blocks avobe that block
+        * *1 - 5 pattern:* which means that if you want to mine a block below the surface, you need to extract 5 blocks above that block
         * *1 - 9 pattern:* same meaning

     **Therefore, we can implement the overall slope angle feature that will be used to set precedences.** There are papers to follow that issue.